KarimJedda/cybergov/README.md

 └── vote.json
 ```

 The files at the root `s3://your-bucket/proposals/{network}/{proposal_id}/` always point to the latest vote, the other files are left as archive.
-Re-votes are only triggered if an issue is filed to the repository with a rationale & justification.
+Re-votes are only triggered if an issue is filed to the repository with a rationale & justification, or in the odd case where a "Please vote Nay" is added to a proposal.
 Anyone can request a re-vote.
-The rationale & justification will not be provided to the LLMs, all the contents of the rationale should be public and available on the proposal page.
+The rationale & justification as written in the GitHub issue will not be provided to the LLMs, all the contents of the rationale should be public and available on the proposal page.

 ## llm_analyses/magi.json